Catalog Description

 • CSLO #2: Interpret and construct graphs of polynomial, rational, exponential, logarithmic, and trigonometric functions, and conic sections.

-• CSLO #3: Translate, model, and solve applied problems utilizing polynomial, rational, radical, exponential, logarithmic, trigonometric functions, and matrix algebra.
+• CSLO #3: Translate, model, and solve applied problems utilizing polynomial, rational, radical, exponential, logarithmic, and trigonometric functions.

 • CSLO #4: Logically present clear, complete, accurate, and sufficiently detailed solutions to communicate reasoning and demonstrate the method of solving problems.